What You Need to Know About Submersible Pumps

 Submersible pumps are generally very reliable and able to operate well in harsh conditions.
 They are made with robust iron castings and protected against corrosion with coated epoxy.

 These are some of the main applications for these pumps:

-Wastewater: Submersible pumps are widely used in the wastewater industry.
+Wastewater: Submersible pumps are widely used in the grit and wastewater industry.
 They are often used in pump and lift stations because they are compact and are less costly to install than other pumps.

 Sewage treatment: This application requires submersible pumps, such as grinder pumps, that can transport solid material without obstruction from entry to discharge.
 These pumps often reduce sewage material to particles for easier handling and downstream treatment.

 Sump pumping: Submersible pumps are often used to remove a liquid from a particular area at no great depth.
 This could include emptying tailings ponds from mining operations or pumping out water from a building following flooding.

 Dredging: These pumps are used by port authorities to dredge a harbor.
 They have to be specially designed to handle liquids with a high solid content.